 They tend to be more agile and weaker than Halflings, and are slightly more talented at using most types of magic, particularly necromancy.
 They are competent in combat, especially with short blades, maces or crossbows, and are also very adept at using magical devices.
 They often live as scavengers, surviving on carrion (which they can eat even when not hungry), but are carnivorous and can only eat meat.
 Kobolds advance in levels as quickly as Humans.
 Like Halflings, Kobolds cannot wield large weapons.

-- Carnivorous 3: Kobolds gain more sustenance from meat and can eat chunks at any time, but cannot eat fruit, vegetables, or bread rations.
+- Carnivorous: Kobolds gain more sustenance from meat chunks and can eat chunks until engorged.

 - Kobolds are small creatures, unable to wield large shields, bardiches, battleaxes, dire flails, executioner's axes, glaives, great maces, great swords, halberds, longbows, scythes, triple swords, giant clubs, giant spiked clubs, and javelins.
 One-handed weapons like magical staves, broad axes, tridents, demon tridents and double swords are two-handed weapons to them.

 - Warriors: Hunter